jimhester/knitrBootstrap/README.md

 * Output automatically resized to fit the display
 * Code block visibility can be toggled with a mouse click
 * Images can be zoomed and centered by clicking
+* Code blocks automatically highlighted using isagalaev/highlight.js
+* Automatically wraps code block with div elements to work with bootstrap
+* Can restyle with bootstrap compatible css

 ## Examples ##
 [cars](http://htmlpreview.github.com/?https://github.com/jimhester/knitr_bootstrap/blob/master/examples/cars.html)